scala/scala3/docs/docs/reference/other-new-features/trait-parameters.md

  1. If a class `C` extends a parameterized trait `T`, and its superclass does not, `C` _must_ pass arguments to `T`.

- 2. If a class `C` extends a parameterized trait `T`, and its superclass does as well, `C` _may not_  pass arguments to `T`.
+ 2. If a class `C` extends a parameterized trait `T`, and its superclass does as well, `C` _must not_  pass arguments to `T`.

- 3. Traits may never pass arguments to parent traits.
+ 3. Traits must never pass arguments to parent traits.

 Here's a trait extending the parameterized trait `Greeting`.